Illustrative instrumentation example

 From physical flow to measurable signal.

-Smart Gravity Bin is one example of how HEKONE instruments real-world activity at the shelf level — turning product movement into structured signals that help quantify variance in real terms, identify hidden operational loss, and translate usage into cost impact.
+Smart Gravity Bin is one example of how HEKONE instruments real-world activity at the shelf level, turning product movement into structured signals that help quantify variance, identify hidden operational loss, and translate usage into cost impact.

 This is not the HEKONE platform itself.
 It is a targeted instrumentation example for one specific blind spot.